kleinesfilmroellchen/spcasm/doc/src/dev/README.md

 ## Run HUDPAGS Analysis

 [hyper-unspecific-data-parsing-and-graphing-scripts](https://github.com/linusg/hyper-unspecific-data-parsing-and-graphing-scripts) (HUDPAGS) is a tool for collecting interesting statistics on a repository over time, such as lines of code, occurrences of certain words in source code and commit messages, etc. spcasm has a HUDPAGS configuration (hudpags.toml) that runs several interesting analyses.
 Results can then be extracted from the hudpags-analysis.json file, for example via the provided scripts, or via your own tooling.
 I recommend using the matplotlib-based tools to look at some pretty graphs.

+## Using spcasm as a library

+Since spcasm provides a library crate, it can be reused in other crates.
+This is primarily important for the other crates in the spcasm project, like `spcasm-web` or `sals`.
+However, since you can use Rust crates from any GitHub repository (see the Cargo documentation), it is fairly easy to use spcasm as a library in an external project.

+However, an important caveat applies: **spcasm provides no API stability guarantees**, not even according to semver rules.
+(This is also the main reason that spcasm is not published to crates.io.)
+The semver versioning applies to stability guarantees in the end-user applications, such as a minor version bump when new options and assembler directives are introduced, and a major version bump when incompatible changes to assembler syntax are introduced.
+Since the main purpose of the spcasm library is the use within this repository, vast changes may happen without prior warning and without a new release.
+If you plan to use spcasm as a library, please pin the dependency to a specific commit or version, and prepare to rework a bunch of your spcasm API usage when you do upgrade.

+PRs and issues changing the public API may be accepted if the maintenance effort is not significant.
+In general, exposing more internal APIs is not a problem, but the lower-level APIs are even more in flux than higher-level ones.